Jermell Charlo: Charlo vs. Álvarez

 Instead of defending his titles against Tszyu, Charlo moved up two weight divisions to challenge undisputed super middleweight champion Canelo Álvarez (59-2-2, 39 KOs) on September 30, at the T-Mobile Arena in Las Vegas.
 In order to make the fight, Álvarez, signed a 3-fight deal with Charlo's handlers, PBC.
 For months, rumours circulated Álvarez would be fighting Jermall, so the news that he was fighting Jermell came as a shock to many in the boxing industry, mostly because Charlo had never competed above 154 pounds at championship level.

 The fight was billed as "Undisputed vs. Undisputed".
-The WBO would allow Charlo to enter the ring and be announced by the MC as the undisputed super middleweight champion, however, after the first bell rung, he would be stripped of the WBO title, elevating Tszyu to full championship status.
+The WBO would allow Charlo to enter the ring and be announced by the MC as the undisputed light middleweight champion, however, after the first bell rung, he would be stripped of the WBO title, elevating Tszyu to full championship status.
 Charlo spoke on the matter calling it unfair by the WBO, as he only recently won the title and fully intended to fight at the light middleweight division after the fight with Álvarez.
 When asked about not fighting Tszyu, Charlo said, “I know Tim Tszyu was my [mandatory] challenger.
 But he does nothing for my career.”
 Both boxers weighed the same 167.4 pounds for the fight, a career-high for Charlo.

 Both fighters were cautious early and landed just one punch each in the opening round, but from the second round Álvarez would largely control the pace the bout, backing Charlo into the ropes and landing heavy punches to the body.
 About a minute into the 7th round, Álvarez sent Charlo to his knee with a right hook and right uppercut.
 It was just the second time that Charlo had been knocked down in his career.
 Charlo beat the count but by this time, appeared to be focused on just trying to survive and see the final bell.
 Whenever Álvarez cut inside, Charlo moved out of range without engaging.
 At the end of 12 rounds, all three judges scored the bout for Álvarez with scores of 119–108, 118–109 and 118–109 giving him a unanimous decision victory.

 According to Compubox, Álvarez landed 134 of 385 punches thrown (35%) compared to Charlo, who landed 71 of his 398 thrown (18%).
 According to Dan Rafael, the PPV sold up to 700,000 units, generating $59,500,000 in revenue, which was in the top 3 PPV's for the year after Davis-Garcia sold 1.2 million and Spence-Crawford sold around 700,000 PPV's.